Grog - the Story

 Development of a version for the iPhone started in 2009.
 The App was finally released in Late June 2010.
 For some days we sold only a few - partly via our own website and partly because friends and relatives felt we needed support.
 Then we suddenly hit success: Apple featured us as one of their favorites and for July we were the most profitable and most popular amongst iTunes' paid Reference Apps.
-Even now the App still sells very well.
-We continue to add more knots, and improve the Apps for Android, iPad, and other platforms.
+Even now the iPhone App still sells very well.
+We continue to add more knots, and improve the Apps for Android, iPad, Mac and Windows.

 Three Partners' Websites

 The three partners in Grog LLC run a number of other websites, some family, some educational, and some business:

 Disclaimer: Any activity that involves ropes is potentially hazardous.
 Lives may be at risk - possibly your own.
 Considerable attention and effort have been made to ensure that these descriptions are accurate.
 However, many critical factors cannot be controlled, including: the choice of materials; the age, size, and condition of ropes; and the accuracy with which these descriptions have been followed.
 No responsibility is accepted for incidents arising from the use of this material.